kellymoreira/Timestamp-Microservice/README.md

 ### How It Works:

-The code captures the `date` parameter from the URL (`req.params.date`) and checks if it's a valid Unix timestamp.
-If it is, the code converts it to a standard format with Unix timestamp and UTC string.
-If it's not a valid Unix timestamp, the code attempts to parse it as a date string and provides the corresponding Unix timestamp and UTC string if successful, or an error message if the parsing fails.
+- The code captures the `date` parameter from the URL (`req.params.date`) and checks if it's a valid **Unix timestamp**.
+- If it is, the code converts it to a standard format with **Unix timestamp** and UTC string.
+- If it's not a valid **Unix timestamp**, the code attempts to parse it as a date string and provides the corresponding **Unix timestamp** and UTC string if successful, or an error message if the parsing fails.

 <br>